RegenerationPower/hiveemulator/README.md

 - `GET /api/v1/hives` – get all Hives.
 - `GET /api/v1/hives/{hiveId}` – get a specific Hive by ID.
 - `DELETE /api/v1/hives/{hiveId}` – delete a Hive and remove all its drones from the Hive.
+- `GET /api/v1/hive/identity` – show the Hive ID that HiveMind currently uses for telemetry/commands.
+- `POST /api/v1/hive/identity` – change the Hive ID at runtime.
+Request body: `{ "hiveId": "125", "reconnect": true }`.
+If `reconnect` is true (default), HiveMind stops telemetry, re-registers the hive with Communication Control, and restarts telemetry under the new ID. **Identity can only be updated to hives that already exist in HiveMind.
+Create the hive first via `POST /api/v1/hives` or the CommunicationControl proxy endpoint.**

 ### HiveMind Hive and Drone Communication API
 - `GET /api/v1/hives/{hiveId}/drones` – get all drones in a specific Hive (swarm group).